Climate change & WA

 Climate & Goldfields and Agricultural

-Climate change is affecting the pastoral regions of the Goldfields in different ways though in most cases, we can see an overall increase in temperatures, changes in seasonal rainfall and extended periods of drought.
+Climate change is affecting this region in various ways, with an increase in temperature, changes in seasonal rainfall and longer periods of drought.

 Climate change news